 Like many landscape photographers you could also use a filter holder system.
 This adds the most bulk to your system (especially if you want it to cover super wide-angle lenses) and large plate filters will be expensive, but if you already need this system it could make sense to use it for your wavelength choice as well.
 Unlike options 3 & 4 this doesn't avoid ghosting issues associated with flat external filters in harsh lighting conditions.

-There is no easy answer to this.
-It will differ for each person (depending on wavelengths & lens options), so I wanted to lay out the options here for everyone to see.
+Well, it's complicated and it will differ for each person, depending on wavelengths, lens, personal preference etc. I wanted to lay out the options here for everyone to see.
 I would have loved to choose option 3 or 4 to avoid the need for external filters and improve image quality, but that didn't work out.
 Ultimately I like the option of switching filters quickly (see below), so...
 I have chosen a combination of option 1 & 2, which the below image illustrates.

 Options 1 & 2 (for limiting filter sizes and wavelengths) can be combined with another system that makes a full spectrum camera considerably more friendly to use - a magnetic filter system.
-I don't want this to sound like an advert, but the only one I could find at the time was the 'Manfrotto Xume', which has unfortunately been discontinued, but hopefullly there are alternatives.
+The only one I could find at the time was the 'Manfrotto Xume', which has unfortunately been discontinued, but hopefullly there are alternatives.
 These systems consist of two thin magnetic adapter rings, one for your lens and the other for the filters.
 The 2nd part you will need several of.

 There "filters that are themselves magnetic (only requiring one adapter rather that two, but here they probably won't make any specialist IR filters and if they did they would be very expensive.